-To coincide with our current exhibition, ‘French Drawings from the Time of Gainsborough’, we have assembled some of our finest Gainsborough drawings from the permanent collection for our Collection Highlights.
-As a trainee artist in London during the 1740s, Gainsborough acquired his skills through the burgeoning drawing academies and printmaking studios, a world dominated by French masters.
-Many of his colleagues absorbed French culture, learning the language and travelling to France.
-Gainsborough himself studied under Hubert-François Gravelot, who had set up a practice in London before returning to France in 1745.
+We have assembled some of our finest Gainsborough drawings from the permanent collection for our Collection Highlights.
+As a trainee artist in London during the 1740s, Gainsborough acquired his skills through the burgeoning drawing academies and printmaking studios.
+Gainsborough studied under Hubert-François Gravelot, who had set up a practice in London before returning to France in 1745.
 The superiority of the French teaching of drawing had a great impact on Gainsborough, and indeed the entire British school.

 The Gainsborough’s House permanent collection encompasses the artist’s whole career, from early portraits and landscapes painted in Suffolk during the 1750s, to later works from his Bath and London periods of the 1760s, 70s and 80s.

 The collection of works on paper includes drawings by Gainsborough and his contemporaries, as well as prints by or after Gainsborough and other eighteenth-century artists.
 There is a selection of rare books and manuscripts from the period, including a number of Gainsborough’s letters.